The Merchants of Liverpool

 Parliament eventually held Liverpool during the civil war and the fortunes of the Royalist landowners were eclipsed by the dissenting merchants who started to motor.
 For years Liverpool had commanded the Irish trade and the Cheshire salt trade and then in 1648 the first cargo of tobacco arrived in Liverpool.
 And in 1666, the Antelope, financed by Liverpool men, sailed for Barbados and returned the next year with a cargo of sugar.
 And in 1670 rock salt was discovered at Marbury and the Liverpool men built the Weaver Navigation ... and the Weaver flowed into the Mersey not the Dee.

-Brass, copper, lead, zinc, salt, sugar, glass, breweries, pottery ... coal & steam ... and cotton & silk had to be imported, so manufactures had to be exported ...
+Brass, copper, lead, zinc, salt, sugar, glass, breweries, pottery ... coal & steam ... and raw silk & cotton had to be imported, so manufactures had to be exported ...
 Liverpool was the essential port in the mix ...

 But Bristol & Birmingham were also on a roll ...